Amanda Lepore: Music

-Lepore's first single, "Deeper," was a 2003 trance dance song written by Wigstock drag queen Lady Bunny.

 In 2005, Lepore released her first album, Introducing...
 Amanda Lepore, which contained "Champagne" and "My Hair Looks Fierce".
 In 2007, she released two remix albums, Fierce Pussy and My Pussy E.P.
 Lepore performed the main title for Another Gay Movie, "I Know What Boys Like" and "Cotton Candy" from the soundtrack of Another Gay Sequel.

 Lepore was a part of True Colors Tour 2007, a 15-city North American benefit tour sponsored by the Logo channel, hosted by comedian Margaret Cho and headlined by Cyndi Lauper.
 The tour benefited the Human Rights Campaign, PFLAG and the Matthew Shepard Foundation, and it included Erasure, Debbie Harry, The Gossip, Rufus Wainwright, The Dresden Dolls, The MisShapes, Rosie O'Donnell, Indigo Girls, The Cliks, and other special guests.
 In 2009, Lepore performed at the Majestic Theatre during Metro Pride Fest in Detroit with The Divas of the Majestic: A Divine Lites Productions and Founder, Electra Lites.

-In June 2011, Lepore released her full-length album I...Amanda Lepore at the Highline Ballroom with Cazwell, Kat Deluna, Neon Hitch, Ana Matronic, Jonté, and many others.
+In June 2011, Lepore released her full-length album I...Amanda Lepore at the Highline Ballroom with Cazwell, Kat DeLuna, Neon Hitch, Ana Matronic, Jonté, and many others.
 Her debut full-length album I...Amanda Lepore was released in 2011 on Peace Bisquit.

-In 2013, her version of the Marilyn Monroe song "I Wanna Be Loved by You" was released through Peace Bisquit.

 In 2014, Lepore was featured on drag performer Sharon Needles' single, "I Wish I Were Amanda Lepore", and she guest starred in the music video for the track, depicting Needles as a fan obsessed with getting plastic surgery to look like her.

-In 2015, she collaborated with Alek Sandar in his song "P.O.R.N.", even appearing in the cover of the single and in the music video.

-On July 31, 2015, she released the remix album I...
-Amanda Lepore – Make over sessions.
-This album included 2 digital CDs that contained remixes of her first studio album I...
-Amanda Lepore, released four years prior.

-On December 8, 2017, the song "Buckle Up" was released from her forthcoming EP Lepore., which was released on February 16, 2018.
-The EP contained four new songs: "Buckle Up", "My Panties", "The Jean Genie", and "Too Drunk to Fuck".